What is the law in Liberia? What efforts have been made to ban the practice? Learn more from Equality Now.

-Presently, more than half of Liberian women are living with the consequences of this harmful practice and many more are at risk.
+Presently, 31.8% of Liberian women and girls are living with the consequences of this harmful practice and many more are at risk.
 These women and girls have little choice in this matter, with reports of forced mutilations being common.

 FGM is heavily entrenched in Liberian culture, dating back many centuries.
 Strong taboos surrounding the practice and associated Sande secret societies make tackling the practice challenging.

 Liberia remains one of the three West African countries that do not have a law criminalizing FGM despite having signed and ratified regional and international human rights instruments condemning the practice as a human rights violation, including the Maputo Protocol.

 What efforts have been made to ban FGM in Liberia?

 On her last day in office in 2018, President Ellen Johnson Sirleaf signed an executive order on the Domestic Violence bill to ban FGM on girls under 18 years old.
 However, the ban expired in February 2019.
 Additionally, the punishments included rehabilitation and fines which are determined on a case-by-case basis — none of which deterred practising communities.
 There are currently two anti-FGM Bills pending before Liberian Parliament, which seek to permanently outlaw FGM in the country.

 Traditional leaders have significant power and influence over the Liberian community and often over policymakers.
 Once girls reach age 18, they will face immense pressure to undergo FGM in order to remain in the community.
 On February 6th 2023, Chief Zanzan Karwor, the Chairperson of the National Council of Chiefs and Elders in Liberia, declared, “By the power vested in me by all the Paramount Chiefs of the 15 political divisions in Liberia and signed by myself… FGM is banned in Liberia.”